 For a human, all of these URLs represent a single page.
 For a crawler, however, each of these URLs is a unique page.
 Even in this single example, we can see that five copies of the homepage are in play.
 However, this is just a small sample of the variations you might encounter.
 Modern content management systems (CMS) and dynamic websites exacerbate the problem.
 Many websites automatically add tags, allow multiple paths, and URLs to the same content, and add URL parameters for searches, sorts, currency options, etc. You may have thousands of duplicate URLs on your page and not even notice them.
 This is just one of many factors that need to be considered when creating WordPress websites.

 How does Canonical Tag prevent Duplicate Content Issues?

-Canonical tags are being used for URL Consolidation and preventing the Ranking Signal Dilution.
-Duplicate URLs and their consolidation are important for Search Engines so that they can save resources why the URLs’ original version can be met with the search engine users with the right search intent.
-Duplicate URLs or Duplicate content can be caused because of the reasons below.
+Canonical tags are being used for URL Consolidation and preventing Ranking Signal Dilution.
+Duplicate URLs and their consolidation are important for Search Engines so that they can save resources and the original URLs’ original version can be met by search engine users with the right search intent.
+Duplicate URLs or Duplicate content can be caused by the reasons below.